sightmachine/sightmachine-sdk/docs/entities/machine.md

 cli.get_machine_schema(machine_source, types, show_hidden, return_mtype)
 ```

 The only required field in this case is the machine_source, we will go over each variable in a second.
-The function will return a pandas dataframe that looks like the following:
+The function will return a pandas list that looks like the following:
 ```
-                            name                       display         type
-0             stats__Alarms__val                        Alarms        float
-1            stats__BLOCKED__val                       BLOCKED        float
-2               stats__DOWN__val                          DOWN        float
-3     stats__DefectCategory__val               Defect Category       string
+[{'display_name': 'Machine', 'unit': '', 'type': 'categorical', 'data_type': 'string', 'stream_types': [], 'raw_data_field': '', 'name': 'machine__source'}, {'display_name': 'Cycle Start Time', 'unit': '', 'type': 'datetime', 'data_type': 'datetime', 'stream_types': [], 'raw_data_field': '', 'name': 'starttime'},..]
 ```

 #### machine_source